Accelerated J.D. for Foreign Attorneys - Application Instructions

 Application for Admission

 Any false or misleading statement, or inaccurate application, may be the basis for denial of admission, or if admitted, disciplinary action, including, but not limited to, dismissal from the College of Law, revocation of admission, revocation of credits or degree, or other appropriate sanctions, regardless of when discovered.
 By transmitting your application you certify that you have read and understood the application and that the information you have submitted is complete and correct to the best of your knowledge and belief.

 Notification of Application Status and Decision

 Applicants will receive an email confirming receipt of their application.
 The Office will also inform applicants if there are missing items or if additional information is needed to process the application.
-When applications are complete and submitted for review, applicants will receive an email with a user name and password that allows for applicants to check their application status online and to confirm address and other contact information.
+When applications are complete and submitted for review, applicants will receive an email with a username and password that allows for applicants to check their application status online and confirm addresses and other contact information.
 Important: All decisions will be communicated via email.
 Decisions are not released by phone, except for US military personnel stationed abroad.